Embassy of Syria, London

+History

-Since the start of the Syrian Civil War the embassy has seen several protests: by those opposed to government of Bashar al-Assad in 2011 and 2012 and by the well-known Islamist Anjem Choudary in 2013.
+During the Syrian Civil War the embassy has seen several protests: by those opposed to government of Bashar al-Assad in 2011 and 2012 and by the well-known Islamist Anjem Choudary in 2013.
 The British government, along with several other countries, expelled the Syrian ambassador in May 2012 in protest at the escalating violence in the country.
-The embassy is currently closed.
+The embassy closed in late 2013.
+The Syrian embassy was reopened on 13 November 2025, with Syrian Foreign Minister Asaad al-Shaibani raised the new Syrian flag over the embassy building.